Whoaa512/starred/README.md

 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and o
 - [graphile/crystal](https://github.com/graphile/crystal) - 🔮 Graphile's Crystal Monorepo; home to Grafast, PostGraphile, pg-introspection, pg-sql2 and much more!
 - [googleapis/nodejs-storage](https://github.com/googleapis/nodejs-storage) - Node.js client for Google Cloud Storage: unified object storage for developers and enterprises, from live data serving to data analytics/ML to data archiving.
-- [true-myth/true-myth](https://github.com/true-myth/true-myth) - A library for safer and smarter error- and "nothing"-handling in TypeScript.
+- [true-myth/true-myth](https://github.com/true-myth/true-myth) - Safe and idiomatic TypeScript types to handle null, error, and async code handling: Maybe, Result, and Task types that are really nice.
 - [jamiebuilds/chunkd](https://github.com/jamiebuilds/chunkd) - Get a chunk of an array based on the total number of chunks and current index
 - [react-component/upload](https://github.com/react-component/upload) - React Upload
 - [xavdid/typed-install](https://github.com/xavdid/typed-install) - [Project] Easily install new packages and their types, every time.